lantacisaza/joy2crsf_ros2/README.md

 ---
 ## 🛠 Requirements
+Software:
+- Ubuntu (any vesion or any OS that supports ROS2 Humble)
+- Betaflight software (for debugging)
 - ROS 2 Humble (or newer)
 - Python 3.8+
 - Packages:
   - `rclpy`
   - `sensor_msgs`
   - `pyserial`
+Hardware:
+  - Drone (TinyWhoop Modula6 was used)
+  - ELRS TX module
+  - Power supply (in case TX module consumes more than 5V)
+  - USB cable for TX-PC connection
+  - Joystick (Logitech was used)
+---
+## Hardware setup procedure
+### 1. Drone
+Flash both Drone and TX module, bind them and prepare setup through Betaflight software (https://www.youtube.com/@JoshuaBardwell), ideally try flying it to make sure it works as supposed to.
+### 2. ELRS TX module
+Connect TX module to PC through USB cable.
+In case your TX needs more than 5V, connect external power supply with pinout as below:
 ---
 ## ⚙️ Build
 Clone into your workspace and build with `colcon`: